MHA2001/practice-hotel/README.md

   - Adds `gap` using `var(--gap, 0)`
   - Makes it easier to handle responsive column layout with a single media query

-- `split-evenly`:
+- `container`:
-  - Used for cards and the about section
+  - Used for giving text margin and centralize content.
-  - Applies `flex-grow` to all children for even distribution

 - `flow > * + *`:
   - Adds a 30px gap between sibling elements